katono254/Neighbour/README.md

 Python3.6
 Django1.11
 ## Support and contact details
-Questions about InstaSim can be answered when you contact blackrocket.47@gmail.com or call 0713313990
+Questions about Neighbourwatch can be answered when you contact blackrocket.47@gmail.com or call 0713313990

 Copyright (c) {2020} **Greg Katono**